-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF BAILADOR TECHNOLOGY INVESTMENTS LIMITED
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF BAILADOR TECHNOLOGY INVESTMENTS LIMITED AND CONTROLLED ENTITITES

+KEY AUDIT MATTER

+HOW OUR AUDIT ADDRESSSED THE KEY AUDIT MATTER

+Valuation of Investments \$116 million

+Refer to:

-KEY AUDIT MATTER HOW OUR AUDIT ADDRESSSED THE KE AUDIT MATTER Valuation of Investments \$116 million Refer to Note 4 - Financial Assets Accounting policy - Note 18 Fair Value Measurement The Company has been classified under AASB 2013-5 as an Investment Entity whose business purpose is to invest funds solely for returns via capital appreciation and/or investment returns.
-The entity is exempt from consolidating underlying investees it controls in accordance with AASB 10 Consolidated Financial Statements.
+Note 4 - Financial Assets

+Accounting policy - Note 18 Fair Value Measurement

+The Company has been classified under AASB 2013-5 as an Investment Entity whose business purpose is to invest funds solely for returns via capital appreciation and/or investment returns.

+The entity is exempt from consolidating underlying investees it controls in accordance with AASB 10 Consolidated Financial Statements

 As the Company has been classified as an Investment Entity, the portfolio investments have been accounted for at fair value through the profit or loss and shown as Financial Assets in the Statement of Financial Position.

 In determining year-end valuations, the board considers the annual valuation review by an independent valuation expert and the valuation report prepared by the Manager.

 Of these financial assets, \$38 million were classified as 'level 2' financial instruments in accordance with AASB 13 Fair Value Measurement.

 The measurement of level 2 financial assets are based on inputs other than quoted prices that are observable for the asset , either directly or indirectly.
 The valuation of the level 2 financial instruments therefore requires a higher level of judgement.

 We have focussed on this area as a key audit matter due to the company being an investment entity; amounts involved being material; and the inherent judgement involved in determining the fair value of investments.

 The remaining financial assets of \$78 million were classified as 'level 3' in accordance with AASB 13 Fair Value Measurement.
 The measurements of level 3 financial assets are based on unobservable inputs for the asset.
 This requires a higher level of judgement.

-Our procedures included amongst others: Evaluating the manager's valuation approach to value the investments; cross checking with growth achieved an comparable market data.
-Assessing the valuation range to the manger's valuation and implied revenue multiple.
-Assessing the scope, expertise and the independence of external valuer engage by the Company.
-Evaluating the appropriateness of the valuation methodologies selected by the manager and separately by the externat valuer to determine fair value of the investment to accepted market practice and our industry experience.
-Independently assessing and comparing the external valuer to available market information relating to similar transactions?
-We involved our valuation specialist the assess that the market data use seperately by the manager and the valuer is reasonable in comparison to a credible external source; the rationale for selecter multiples; reference to market data use scharacteristics that are reasonable.
-Assessing the adequacy of disclosure of level 2 and level 3 finacial assets i accordance with AASB 13 Fair Value Measurement.
+Our procedures included amongst others:

+- Evaluating the manager's valuation approach to value the investments; cross checking with growth achieved and comparable market data. - Assessing the valuation range to the manger's valuation and implied revenue multiple. - Assessing the scope, expertise and the independence of external valuer engaged by the Company. - Evaluating the appropriateness of the valuation methodologies selected by the manager and separately by the external valuer to determine fair value of the investment to accepted market practices and our industry experience. - Independently assessing and comparing the key inputs adopted by the manager and the external valuer to available market information relating to similar transactions.
+We involved our valuation specialist to assess that the market data used seperately by the manager and the valuer is reasonable in comparison to a credible external source; rationale for selected multiples: reference to market data; revenue growth rates and other business characteristics that are reasonable. - Assessing the adequacy of disclosure of level 2 and level 3 finacial assets in accordance with AASB 13 Fair Value Measurement.

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF BAILADOR TECHNOLOGY INVESTMENTS LIMITED
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF BAILADOR TECHNOLOGY INVESTMENTS LIMITED AND CONTROLLED ENTITITES